rodridu/Finetune-LLMs/README.md

 ### Project Overview

-This repository fine-tunes a pre-trained language model (such as GPT, BERT, or T5) on custom datasets to improve performance on specific tasks.
+This repository fine-tunes a pre-trained language model (such as GPT, RoBERTa) on custom datasets to improve performance on specific tasks.
 Fine-tuning can help the model provide more accurate responses, adapt to specialized vocabularies, or improve accuracy in particular domains.

 ### Requirements